 - be held not responsible or have the case dismissed.

 In order to find a student responsible, the University must establish that the student is responsible for the alleged violation(s) by a preponderance of the evidence (i.e., that it is more likely than not that the student violated the Code).
 This determination must be based solely on the information presented.

 If a student fails to schedule an appointment to review his or her case, the Office of Student Conduct has the right to resolve the incident in the student’s absence.

 If my student is found responsible for misconduct, what will happen?

-To maintain fairness and consistency, there is a presumption that at least the minimum sanction will be imposed.
-A Conduct Review Officer or Board may impose a sanction less than or greater than the minimum when there is a compelling factor(s) that warrants such action.
-Please refer to Article IV- Prohibited Conduct of the Code to review the minimum sanctions for all violations, and Appendi A and B for standard sanctions of alcohol and drug violations.
+To maintain fairness and consistency, there is a presumption that at least the minimum sanction outlined in the Code will be imposed.
+A Conduct Resolution Administrator or Board may impose a sanction less than or greater than the minimum when there is a compelling factor(s) that warrants such action.
+Please refer to Article IV- Prohibited Conduct of the Code to review the minimum sanctions for all violations, and Appendices A and B for standard sanctions for alcohol and drug violations.

 What is the Family Educational Rights and Privacy Act (FERPA) and how do I access my student’s disciplinary record?